 Well, yes.
-You may right there.
+You may be right there.
 She's not bad, not bad at all.
+Yes, she's an attractive girl.

-Not bad!
+Attractive!
 My good friend, she's a goddess! a very goddess!

 Well perhaps, but didn't we agree that I would be the one to marry Princess Zara.